jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Lab Objectives
 The student upon completion of Lab 1 should have achieved the following objectives:

-* Access to all devices in the lab
+* Access all devices in the lab
 * Deployed the XRd network topology
-* Understanding of the lab topology and components
+* Familiarity with the lab topology and components
 * Confirm IPv4 and IPv6 connectivity

-## Validate Device Access
+## Validate Virtual Machine and XRd Access

 Device access for this lab is primarly through SSH.
-All of the VMs within this toplogy can be accessed once you connect through Cisco AnyConnect VPN to the dCloud environment.
+All of the VMs are accessible upon connecting through Cisco AnyConnect VPN to the dCloud environment.
 Please see the management topology network diagram below.
-In addition we will launch seven instances of XR routers running as containers on the VM host "XRD".
-The XRD VM acts as a jumpbox for these containerized routers, thus we will SSH into the XRD VM and then initiate a separate SSH session to each of the routers.
+The XRD VM acts as a jumpbox for our XRd routers once the topology is deployed.
+Thus accessing the routers will involve first SSH'ing into the XRD VM and then initiating a separate SSH session to the router.
 The XRD VM is configured for DNS resolution for each router name to save time.

 ### User Credentials
-For all instances you will use the same user credentials:
+All VMs, routers, etc. use the same user credentials:
 ```
 User: cisco, Password: cisco123
 ```